sobuse/LearningRoles/README.md

 # LearningRoles
-How to perform Crud , login and logout use C#
+How to perform Crud , login and logout using C#
 To Access Crud run the app then access roite admin/create